cdsittampalam/documentation/docs/Partner API.md

 ### Add Fund

 Each trusted party (company or user) must be associated with a fund, which can be used by various trusted parties on the Qredo Network.
-You need to first add a fund before performing withdraws or transfers.
+First, you need to add a fund before performing withdraws or transfers.

 When you add a fund, custody groups containing members are added to a fund.
 Custody group members are those that are nominated as custodians where their signatures are needed to allow the movement of money in the form of transfers and withdrawals.
 These include: